rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Institute of Technology and a Master's in Public Policy and Governance from Tata Institute of Social Sciences.
-He has a worked with the Government of Andhra Pradesh, where he was part of the Vision Management team that envisioned and designed an action plan for Vision 2029.\n\nThe drive to create visible on-the-ground social impact brought him to Samagra.
+He has a worked with the Government of Andhra Pradesh, where he was part of the Vision Management team that envisioned and designed an action plan for Vision 2029.
+The drive to create visible on-the-ground social impact brought him to Samagra.
 Currently he is part of the Saksham Haryana-Skills & Employment team.